-Why you should use your holiday break to write a book
+Why don’t you use your holiday break to start writing that book?

 The holiday season is upon us: it’s time to take a well-deserved break from work and your usual responsibilities.
 But what will you do this holiday break?

-For people who love writing or telling a story, this question is a no-brainer.
-Whether you’re staying at home or going away, why don’t you use your next holiday break to tell or write your story, then self-publish it as a book?
+Whether you’re staying at home or going away, why don’t you use your next holiday break to tell or write your story, or at least to get a start on writing your story?
+(Then, later on, you can publish or self-publish it as a book.)

 ‘But I am not a writer!’

 For example, you can sit with a typist (like me) and tell your story; they will type what you’re saying as you speak.
 Or you can ask someone to record you while you’re telling your stories then have the recordings typed up.
-Even though you have verbally told the story, not written it, you are still the author and the copyright owner of your story.
+Even though you have verbally told the story, not written it, you are still the storyteller, and can still be the author and the copyright owner of your story.

 Finding something worthwhile to write or tell a story about

 We have all lived our lives and therefore we all have stories.
-Many of our stories may be too private or embarrassing or boring for public consumption.
-But most of us have lived through certain experiences that other people would find interesting, or fascinating, or educational – experiences that others would want to hear.
-So, we all have a few worthwhile stories to write or tell.
+Many of our stories may be too private or embarrassing (or boring) for public consumption.
+But most of us have lived through certain experiences that at least some other people would find interesting, or fascinating, or educational – experiences that others would want to hear.
+So, we all have worthwhile stories to write or tell.

 - first, list all the stories about your life that you could tell

-- then choose the story that will be the most difficult to tell or writ.
-Because that difficult story is most likely the one that will the most interesting and the most helpful to your readers.
+- then, choose the story that will be the most difficult to tell or write.
+Because that story is likely to be the most interesting and helpful to your readers.